PrimeLens/django-notes/drf/DRF.md

 ## Foreign keys

 In the model simply specify models.ForeignKey() to build a relation to another table and the id of the record in that table can be recorded.
 Also it will be checked so an invalid id cannot be saved there with a POST.<br/>
-This is stored as a number so in the simple example of three user accounts created the following below can have lookout records with the value of 1,2,3 or null
+This is stored as a number so in the simple example of three user accounts created the following below can have lookout records with the value of 1,2,3 or null<br/>
+in `lookoutapp/models.py` add
 ```
     # if creating a relation to a model in another app then prefix the name of app onto the model
     user_profile = models.ForeignKey('profiles_api.UserProfile', on_delete=models.CASCADE)